-Because discipline and productivity are important to me, and successfully living in the jungle, I have written a few blog posts about those topics.
+Because discipline and productivity are essential for successfully living in the jungle, I have written several posts about those topics:

 Belize is a country that experiences a lot of flooding in the rainy season